AceOfNitwits/PS-AnchorAPI/README.md

 - Powershell's abilities to manipulate collections of objects, run multi-threaded processes, and schedule jobs allows for process automation that is not available through the native Anchor interfaces.
 Examples, both general and specific:
    - Add users, shares, etc. to multiple organizations at one time.
    - Add a specific file or folder to the root of every user, in companies that start with 'A', that are in the US/Eastern time zone, all at once, with a single command.
    - List machines that are specific to an organization and not its children.
-(Seriously, this should be implemented natively, but it's not.)
+(Seriously, this should be implemented natively, but it's not.) `PS> Get-AnchorOrg -Top | Get-AnchorOrgMachines -ExcludeChildren`
-   - Get the last date and time the contents of a root changed.
+   - Get the last date and time the contents of a root changed. `Get-AnchorRootLastModified`
    - Daily, create a list of machines that have not logged in for a specific time period and create a ticket in your PSA to have someone check on the machine.
    - Monitor for specific administrative activity (like creation of an organization) and create tickets or send emails to appropriate resources for necessary follow-up.
    - Automate the onboarding of an entire organization, including org policies, shares, users, and groups, with a collection of .csv files and a single command.